leejunta/indigo/_posts/2017-04-08-employment.markdown

 ![Variable Importance][fig:varimp]
 The results are inconsistent with our hypothesis that attitudes and activity of technology are strong predictors of employment.
-We analyze more closely how the variables of highest importance are related to employment.
+We analyze more closely how some of the variables of highest importance are related to employment.

-### Accessibility for persons with disability remains insufficient in the US
+### Accomodations for persons with disability remains insufficient in the US

 Approximately a quarter (24.2%) of people in the weighted data identified as being unemployed.
 However, 71% of people with disabilities were unemployed.